 There are ways around most of these concerns if you want to keep an aquarium in your bedroom.
-However, if you sleep alongside fish, you must be aware of the risks.
+However, if you sleep alongside fish, you need to understand the risks.

 Can You Keep a Fish Tank in Your Bedroom?

-Keeping a fish tank in the bedroom won’t suit everybody, but there are advantages to doing so.
+Keeping a fish tank in the bedroom won’t suit everybody, but there are advantages.

-Many people find watching fish swimming relaxing, and it’s undoubtedly a better pre-sleep habit than watching TV, using a computer, or other screen-based activities.
+Many people find watching fish swim highly relaxing, and it’s undoubtedly a better pre-sleep habit than watching TV, using a computer, or other screen-based activities.

-Environment and Behavior stated that a short time spent watching the occupants of an aquarium is good for our mental health, lowering anxiety and stress.
-This meditative, calming effect is welcome before bed.
+Environment and Behavior stated that spending a short time watching the occupants of an aquarium is good for mental health, lowering anxiety and stress.

-Unfortunately, there are also reasons against keeping a fish tank in a room in which you sleep.
-Think carefully before setting up a large aquarium in your bedroom, especially if alternative locations exist.
+Unfortunately, there are reasons against keeping a fish tank in a room where you sleep.

 Is it Bad to Sleep Next to a Fish Tank?

-As intimated above, sleeping with a fish tank by your bed is fraught with issues.
-This doesn’t mean that you can’t make it work.
-However, let’s explore the risks of sleeping beside a fish tank:
+Sleeping with a fish tank by your bed is fraught with issues, but this doesn’t mean you can’t make it work.
+Let’s explore the risks of sleeping beside a fish tank:

 Space

-You must assess whether you have enough room for your bed, wardrobes, and other furniture.
+You must assess whether you have sufficient space for your bed, wardrobes, and other furniture.
 Also, you need to be able to walk around everything comfortably.

-You’ll also need to consider where to place a fish tank relative to windows.
-You may like to be woken by sunlight in the morning, but this will spike algae production in the tank.
+You’ll also need to determine where to put a fish tank relative to the windows.
+Although you may like being awoken by sunlight in the morning, this will spike algae production in the tank.

 Safety

-If you’ve found sufficient space for your fish tank, you need to consider the safety implications of its positioning.
-Namely, is there any risk of the aquarium toppling over while you’re asleep?
+If you’ve found sufficient space for your fish tank, consider the safety implications of its positioning.
+Namely, is there a risk of the aquarium toppling over while you’re asleep?

 The tank’s glass could fall onto your bed and shatter, leaving you at risk of injury.
 Also, if you have a cat, it may show an unhealthy interest in your fish, increasing the risk of an accident.